Rosemoe/sora-editor/README.md

 # RoseCodeEditor
-A professional code editor on Android device with higlight and auto completion.
+A professional code editor on Android device with highlight and auto completion.
 ## Strong Abilities
 * Highligh yours code
 * A strong auto complete window